SALESFORCE #TIPS – Activate new SLDS 2 theme (Cosmos)

 SPRING’25 – Add a limit on Salesforce Flow’s GetRecord elements

-You have probably already faced flow error telling you that your scheduled flow was handling too many records…
+You have probably already faced a flow error message telling you that your scheduled flow was handling too many records.
+How can we avoid this error by limiting the number of retrieved records, as we would do in SOQL / Apex with a LIMIT ?

-Since Salesforce’s Spring’25 release update, you can now specify the number of records to retrieve, in your Get Records elements.
+Since then, Salesforce’s Spring’25 release update brings now the possibility to specify the number of records to retrieve, in your Get Records elements (from 1 to 20 000 records).

-To do so, first, create a constant number resources, from the resources manager pane :
+To do so, create a new constant number resources from the resources manager pane in Flow Builder (this way you will define this limit at a variable level) :

-Thus, you would be able to use this resource in your Get Records element, as described here :
+Thus, you would be able to use this resource in your Get Records element, as described here.
+You could naturally also define it directly here under, if that is something used only once in the Flow.
+But, as for now, I would suggest to keep and use the variable.

-Naturally, some logics may need to be reviewed in your daily scheduled flows, to be sure you do not miss records (to be handled, but whose quantity would be greater than the limit value set) :
+Naturally, some complementary logic (some examples after) may need to be reviewed in your daily scheduled flows, to be sure you do not miss records (to be handled, but whose quantity would be greater than the limit value set) :

 • Create a scheduled job to launch the flow more frequently